syncfusion/blazor-docs/src/lists/listview/how-to/filter-and-search-list-items-using-listview.md

----
-title: "ListView How to filter and search list items using listview"
-component: "ListView"
-description: "Blazor ListView how to section, get selected item, dual list, listview filtering, add & remove items from listview, grid layout using listview, listview drag & drop."
----

 # How To filter and search list items using listview

 The filtered data can be displayed in the ListView control depending upon on user inputs.
 Refer to the